California’s far north yawns from the bottom of the Cascade Range and up through lower Oregon. The landscape is both harsh and ridiculously beautiful.

 Note that the largest city in the region is Redding, which has a small airport.

-Drive through the majestic Lassen Volcanic National Park.
-With 106,000 acres to explore, you can easily stay here for an entire week, and still feel you’ve not really experienced this remote landscape.
-If you have more time, be sure to check out the Subway Caves, and the massive McArthur Burney Falls State Park.
+Continue north east to the majestic Lassen Volcanic National Park.
+With 106,000 acres to explore, you can easily stay here for an entire week.
+Still you might feel you’ve not really experienced this remote landscape.
+If you have time at your leisure, check out the Subway Caves, and the massive McArthur Burney Falls State Park.

 Stock up on picnic fixings, plenty of snacks and a tank of gas to travel into no man’s land.
 Bird lovers, stop in the Butte Valley Region, an arid desert hugged by volcanoes and adored by a loving population of bald eagles, especially in the Butte Valley National Grasslands.
 Pass through the Klamath National Wildlife Refuge to arrive at Lava Beds National Monument–a treat for both geologists and history buffs.